-"This model of bringing people together, with a passion for solving the issues that our patients face, is the heart of innovation"
+"This model of bringing people together, with a passion for helping to solve issues that our patients face, is the heart of innovation"

 The four projects currently being worked on by the TIRHR are: